pr0xh4ck/web-recon/README.md

 ### web-wayback
+- [sigurlfind3r](https://github.com/signedsecurity/sigurlfind3r) - A passive reconnaissance tool for known URLs discovery - it gathers a list of URLs passively using various online sources
 - [waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain
 - [gau](https://github.com/lc/gau) - Fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl.
 - [gauplus](https://github.com/bp0lr/gauplus) - A modified version of gau
 - [waybackpy](https://github.com/akamhy/waybackpy) - Wayback Machine API Python interfaces and CLI tool.
 - [chronos](https://github.com/mhmdiaa/chronos) - Extract pieces of info from a web page's Wayback Machine history

 > Replace parameter value
 - [bhedak](https://github.com/R0X4R/bhedak) - A replacement of "qsreplace", accepts URLs as standard input, replaces all query string values with user-supplied values and stdout.